GIVESocialMovement/GIVESocialMovement.github.io/_posts/2018-08-24-instantiate-case-class-with-arbitrary-value.md

 * All values are uniquely generated.
 This is good because using duplicated values might not catch a certain kind of bugs (e.g. passing wrong values to wrong parameters).
 * It works with Enum.
 It'll always choose the first enum value.

-I hope this code will be as useful for your codebase as well.
+I hope this code will be useful for your codebase!